Mandarin Blueprint Overview

 They provide concise instruction, not only about Mandarin but also about how to learn effectively.
 I can easily see how one could take the learning techniques in this course and apply them to other areas of learning with great success.
 My only disappointment is that they have not created similar programs for other languages.

 The initial cost may be a bit of a challenge for some students but, if you choose one of the bundles, it is completely worth it.
-You will never find a college course that could teach you as much about Mandarin for only $599.
+You will never find a college course that could teach you as much about Mandarin for a limited time price of $7.

 The best thing is that once you purchase the program, you have lifetime access.
 That means that you have access to all the upgrades and improvements.
 This is huge since they are constantly finding ways to make their program more effective.